INVESTMENT OBJECTIVE AND POLICY

-The Company will, directly or indirectly via portfolio administrators, enter into licensing agreements, under which the Company will receive payments attributable to the copyright interests in the Songs which it owns.
+The Company, directly or indirectly via portfolio administrators, enters into licensing agreements, under which the Company receives payments attributable to the copyright interests in the Songs which it owns.
 Such payments may take the form of royalties, licence fees and/or advance payments, including:

 - mechanical royalties – when a copy of a Song is made, whether physical (e.g. CDs, DVDs) or digital (e.g. permanent downloads, streaming, webcast);

 - performance royalties – when a Song is performed live or broadcast on TV or Radio, or when a song is streamed online; and

 - synchronisation fees – when a Song is used in another form of media (e.g. movie, TV show, video game, advertisement).

 The Company focuses on delivering income growth and capital growth by pursuing efficiencies in the collection of payments and active management of the Songs it owns.

 The Company may acquire Songs for consideration consisting of cash, Shares or a combination of cash and Shares, and payment of part of the consideration may be on deferred terms.
 The Company may acquire Songs or Catalogues directly, or indirectly by acquiring the entity through which such Songs or Catalogues are held.